augustl/augustl.com/posts/blog/2019/linus_and_linux_happy_accident.md

 You should read the book [Just For Fun](https://www.amazon.com/Just-Fun-Story-Accidental-Revolutionary/dp/0066620732), Linus Torvalds' autobiography.

-If you understand Norwegian, or just want to pretend you do, you should also [listen to the episode we made](https://utviklingslandet.no/ep/2019-06-26/) about the same subject as this blog post.
+I also make a podcast, in Norwegian.
+This post is based on an episode of that podcast, so if you understand Norwegian, or just want to pretend you do, you should also [listen to the episode we made](https://utviklingslandet.no/ep/2019-06-26/) about the same subject as this blog post.

 It's story time.